Are you sleepy?

-- Exercise regularly to wear out muscles and create a more restful sleep, but avoid exercise within two hours of bedtime because it may be too energizing.
+- Exercise regularly to create a more restful sleep, but avoid exercise within two hours of bedtime because it may be too energizing.

 - Rethink your drink: Both caffeine and alcohol can disrupt your sleep.
 Caffeine stays in your system for up to eight hours and can keep you awake.
 Alcohol, though it may make you feel drowsy, decreases sleep duration and quality.

 - Create a positive sleep environment.
 Think cool, dark and quiet!
 Use thick curtains or an eye mask to block out light and a white noise machine or ear plugs to reduce noise.